 Tips for Making Homemade Spaghetti Sauce

 - When adding tomato paste, remove both ends of the can.
 Remove one lid, then press down on the remaining lid to press out the paste into the sauce.
 The lid essentially scrapes out the inside of the can removing every last bit.

 - Also, if you ever have a dinner party and have leftover wine, place in a small freezer-grade Ziploc bag and freeze.
 Then you’ll have small amounts available for recipes.
 Make sure to seal the bags tightly and add them to a larger bag.
 This prevents leaks (I know from experience!).

-If your Italian sausage is frozen, don’t completely defrost before slicing.
+- If your Italian sausage links are frozen, don’t completely defrost before slicing.
 It’s much easier to slice when they’re only partially frozen.

 More Pasta Dishes You’ll Love: